 Rich Dad Poor Dad Criticism

-Overall, the book got me very excited and I absolutely loved it!
+Overall, the book got me very excited, and I absolutely loved it!

 For one, he is mainly biased towards real estate investing and small-cap stocks.
 Secondly, he’s not a fan of buying blue-chip stocks or funds (though he didn’t say it was a bad thing).

 For example, he mentioned a real estate deal where he made $50,000 within five hours without putting in much effort.
 Like, come on!
-Both you and I know that the majority of people are not “sophisticated” investors, so they can’t relate to those type of examples.
+Both you and I know that the majority of people are not “sophisticated” investors, so they can’t relate to those types of examples.

 My question to him was: So, how can I replicate your success?
 Where do I even start?